ksu-is/car-karaoke-/projectroadmap.md

      *Bailey explored existing python code : https://github.com/alexa-pi/AlexaPi/blob/master/src/main.py

 * Sprint 2

-    Lenny refered to the existing code for plant sensor using raspberrry pi and updated it
+    Each person should have committed at least 6 code changes of significant size

-    Bailey refered to the existing code for alexa and updated it
+      *Lenny refered to the existing code for plant sensor using raspberrry pi and updated it *Bailey refered to the existing code for alexa and updated it

 * Sprint 3